yliess86/PhDThesis/thesis.md

 #### Variational Autoencoders {#sec:vae}

 Due to a lack of latent space regularization as shown in the previous sub-section, +ae cannot be used without any hacking to generate, or produce unseen samples.
 A vanilla +ae does not encode any structure on the latent space.
 It is trained only for reconstruction and is thus subject to high overfitting resulting in a meaningless structural organization of the latent codes.
 The [+vae]{.full} architecture [@kingma_2013] is one answer to this issue.
-It can be viewed as a special +ae hacked by adding a regularization objective enabling generation by exploring the learned and structured latent space.
+It can be viewed as a special +ae hacked by adding a regularization objective enabling generation by exploring the learned and structured latent space (see @fig:gai_vae).

+![[+vae architecture.
+The encoder compresses the input and regresses the latent distribution parameters $\mu$ and $\rho$ from which a latent code is sampled using the reparametrization trick with a surrogate parameter $\zeta$ sampled from the standard Gaussian distribution and then decoded to recover the input using the decoder.]{.full} architecture.](./figures/core_gai_vae.svg){#fig:gai_vae}

 **Regularization:** [+vae]{.plural} are topologically similar to +ae.
 They possess an encoder to compress the input into a latent code, and a decoder to reconstruct the signal from it.
 However, instead of encoding the input as a single point, it encodes it as a distribution in the latent space.
 In practice, the distribution used is chosen to be close to a normal distribution.
 The encoder is changed to output the parameters of this distribution, the mean $\mu$, and the variance $\sigma^2$. $\sigma^2$ is often replaced by a proxy $\rho = log(\sigma^2)$ to enforce positivity and stability.
 The new inference scheme is changed for $\hat{x} = D(z)$, where the latent code $z \sim \mathcal{N}(E(x)_\mu, exp(E(x)_\rho))$.